Welcome To My Trip Report On Bangkok Airways!

 Checking Flightradar24, HS-PGW was my ride to Bangkok!

-There were a few flights departing around the same time, so the waiting area was quite packed.
+A few flights were departing around the same time, so the waiting area was quite packed.

 Unfortunately, our flight was delayed due to the late arrival of the aircraft, so we had to wait a bit longer, at least the announcement was made.
 At around the scheduled departure time, boarding commerced but we waited for a while for the airport bus to arrive.
 Why call us when you are not ready?